2degrees: Services

 2degrees halved the prevalent pricing for prepay mobile in the New Zealand market, with voice calls costing 44 cents.
 SMS messages are charged at 9 cents.
 Customers will receive 300 to 500 free SMS messages per $30–$50 prepay top-up.
 Also, customers will receive a special rate of 22 cents for on-network and landline calls, as well as 2 cents per on-network SMS, provided they have topped up within the last 30 days.

 Mobile Zone Data became available after 3G coverage was turned on.
-In regards to SIM swapping, it is worth noting that the customer must have a blank SIM card which may only be purchased from the following retailers: 2degrees Mobile (walk-in & online purchases), Harvey Norman, Noel Leeming, Warehouse Stationary and JB Hifi.
+In regards to SIM swapping, it is worth noting that the customer must have a blank SIM card which may only be purchased from the following retailers: 2degrees Mobile (walk-in & online purchases), Harvey Norman, Noel Leeming, Warehouse Stationery and JB Hifi.
 2degrees SIM cards purchased from stores such as supermarkets are not blank.
-2degrees previously provided an online SIM swap option however this was removed and now SIM swaps must be completed at one of 2degrees' retail stores.
+2degrees previously provided an online SIM swap option, however this was removed, and now SIM swaps must be completed at one of 2degrees' retail stores.